robinrendle/robinrendle.com/_posts/2021-03-13-the-american-rescue-plan.md

 \
 Hope.\
 \
-Look at the American Rescue Plan and you'll see a federal government that you can admire, an elected body that doesn't despise you.
+Look at Biden's $1.9 trillion dollar stimulus package and you'll see a federal government that you can admire, an elected body that doesn't despise you.
 And goddamn if that isn't something to be extremely hopeful for.

-Just look at what's in this thing:
+Just _look_ at what's in this thing:

 - Extends unemployment benefits
 - $1400 checks to folks who need it most